DavidAlba2627/quantum-budget-optimization/README.md

 ## ⚖️ Classical vs Quantum Comparison

-Before applying QAOA, the problem was first solved using a **classical exact optimizer** to find the optimal solution and serve as a benchmark.
+Before applying **QAOA**, the problem was first solved using a **classical solver** to find the optimal solution and serve as a benchmark.
-This allows for a direct comparison between the classical and quantum-inspired solutions in terms of Accuracy of the solution.
+This allows for a direct comparison between the classical and quantum-inspired solutions in terms of accuracy.

 ---